 Pairing two complementary tiles together will help you ensure your bathroom is a luxe space that’s on par with any flash hotel.

-Consider featuring one earthy tile on the floor and along most walls to create a muted, soft vibe – then use another type of tile such as fish scale or mosaic tiles to create your bespoke feature wall.
+Consider featuring one earthy tile on the floor and along most walls to create a muted, soft vibe – then use another type of tiles such as fish scale or mosaic tiles to create your bespoke feature wall.

 4. Mini feature wall

 If budget restraints won’t allow you to go all out – and often feature walls can set you back a few pennies – don’t give up.
-You can create a mini feature wall, for example behind the mirror and vanity as this bathroom shows.
+You can create a mini-feature wall, for example behind the mirror and vanity as this bathroom shows.

-If you’re opting for marble-style tiles elsewhere and keeping the colour palette very neutral, try a similarly soft colour such as a soft olive green and opt for subway tiles to keep it simple.
+If you’re opting for marble-style tiles elsewhere and keeping the colour palette very neutral, try a similarly soft colour such as soft olive green and opt for subway tiles to keep it simple.

 See more: 5 super-smart bathroom storage solutions

 While they’re used on the floor in this bathroom by Three Birds Renovations, a hexagon-tiled feature wall is an awesome way to embrace your creativity and jazz up your bathroom.

 Choose to opt for large set tiles or small hexagonal mosaic tiles for a lovely, high-end look.
 Keep it Scandi chic with crisp white tiles or go bold with moody greys, blacks and charcoals.